polterguy/polterguy.github.io/documentation/magic.data.common/index.md

    @1:world
 ```

-The basica idea is that everything that might be dynamically injected into your data access layer,
+The basic idea is that everything that might be dynamically injected into your data access layer,
 should be consumed as `SqlParameters`, or something equivalent, to prevent SQL injection attacks
 towards your database.
 This is true for all arguments passed in as data for all slots in the project.
+The slot will in its specialized implementations return the ID of the inserted record if possible.

 ## [sql.read]